Schenectady County Community College logo

 1969

-Classes commence in the renovated Van Curler Hotel, renamed Elston Hall.
+Classes commenced in the renovated Van Curler hotel, renamed Elston Hall.

 1978

-First major campus expansion adds the Begley Library, TV station, music department wing, and Carl B. Taylor Community Auditorium.
+First major expansion added Begley Library, a television station, lecture halls, music department wing, and Carl B. Taylor Community Auditorium.

 1987